 Use a cookie scoop (I used a slightly overfilled #40 disher) to scoop out dough.

-Roll the dough into balls and place the dough balls onto the baking sheet.
+7. Roll the cookie dough into balls and place the dough balls onto the baking sheet.

 Allow to cool on the baking sheet for about 5 minutes before transferring to a wire cooling rack.